 The Vatican is a huge area that comprises the Basilica of Saint Peter’s, the Vatican Museums , the Sistine Chapel, the Gardens , the Necropolis , the Pope’s Palace and other buildings not open to the general public.

-A basic tour of the Vatican including only the Museums highlights, the Sistine Chapel and St. Peter’s basilica is 3 hrs long .
+A basic tour of the Vatican including someof the Museums highlights, the Sistine Chapel and St. Peter’s basilica is 3 hrs long.
+All tours are customizable.

 Here is a list of the different sections in the Vatican, some can be combined together but visiting all this areas in one go it is nearly impossible since it’ll require a long day.